 - Improve blood circulation

 For me, the biggest benefit is compression pants keep me warm during basketball practice when the gym is cold during winter.
-It used to take me forever to get properly warmed up in January, and after 10 minutes on the bench, I always felt as if I needed to start all over again with my warm up.
+It used to take me forever to get properly warmed up in January, and after 10 minutes on the bench, I always felt as if I needed to start all over again with my warm-up.
 Wearing compression pants has improved my muscle temperature a lot.
-I still prefer a hot gym in the summer, but my legs are feeling a lot looser today.
+I still prefer a hot gym in the summer, but my legs are feeling a lot looser than before.

 How to pick the perfect compression pants